Move Out Cleaning Checklist: The Complete Guide to Passing Your Final Inspection and Getting Your Deposit Back

 • 2–3 bedrooms: 6–10 hours.

-If time’s short, prioritize kitchen, bathrooms, and floors — those are the biggest inspection points.
+If time is limited, focus on the kitchen, bathrooms, and floors — that's the highest inspection points.

 And honestly?
-It just feels better to hand over a home that’s ready for the next person.
-I’ve seen clients visibly relax once it’s done.
+It just feels better prepared to hand over a home that’s ready for the next homeowner.

 Move Out Cleaning Checklist FAQ

-Q1: What should be included in a move out cleaning checklist?
+Q1: What should be on a move out cleaning schedule?

-A1: Kitchen appliances inside and out, cabinets, counters, sinks, bathrooms, walls, baseboards, windows, floors, and touch points like switches and handles.
+A1: Appliances on the inside and exterior, cupboards, counters, sinks, bathrooms, walls, baseboards, windows, floors, and contact points such as switches and door handles.

-Q2: How long does a move out clean take?
+Q2: How long is a move out clean?

-A2: Anywhere from 4 hours for a small apartment to over a full day for a large home, depending on condition.
+A2: Between 4 hours with a small apartment and a full day with a large house, conditions dependant.

-Q3: Why hire a professional move out cleaning service?
+Q3: Why should I hire a professional end of tenancy cleaning company?

-Q4: Can green products handle tough move out jobs?
+Q4: Are green products up to challenging move out tasks?

 A4: Yes.
-Quality eco-friendly cleaners cut grease, remove stains, and sanitize without harsh chemical residue.
+Good green cleaners dissolve grease, erase stains, and sterilize without chemical corrosive residue.

-Q5: Does Seattle’s Green Cleaning Fairy offer same-day move out cleaning?
+Q5: Does the Seattle Green Cleaning Fairy provide same-day move out cleaning?

 Olivia Turner